Leaf-AI-Projects/ChatGPT-Novel-Generation/README.md

 ## Note

 - The application **never** stores or uses your API Key outside of your own prompts.
 All of the code in this repository is public.
-- The application uses gpt-4o-mini for the vast majority of prompts.
-Most prompts total out between 2 - 15 cents.
+- The application uses either gpt-4o-mini or gpt4o for the vast majority of prompts.
+Most prompts total out between 25-200 cents depending on the base model used.

 ## Contribution